gozayaan/sre_airports_api/README.md

     <br>
 </h1>

+> [!NOTE]
-> 💡 NOTE: The uploaded object has been updated in both the datastores (v1 and v2) and the file upload is successful.
+> 💡 The uploaded object has been updated in both the datastores (v1 and v2) and the file upload is successful.

 ### 5. Configure API Gateway

 **Kong API Gateway** is a lightweight, fast, and flexible cloud-native gateway suitable for canary release.

+> [!IMPORTANT]
-> Use the [`kubernetes/kube-setup.sh`](kubernetes/kube-setup.sh) for bootstrapping k8s associated networking objects, Kong API gateway necessities and object storage secrets.
+> 💡 Use the [`kubernetes/kube-setup.sh`](kubernetes/kube-setup.sh) for bootstrapping k8s associated networking objects, Kong API gateway necessities and object storage secrets.

 Now, to test the API gateway, you can initiate a bunch of requests against gateway instance for simulating `80:20` traffic split into `/airports`:`/airports_v2` endpoints.